oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Windows SOE Footprint | Reduce | The Agency will reduce the size of the Windows SOE footprint by configuring the settings in the next table unless the Agency has a specific requirement for these applications to be enabled.
+Windows SOE Footprint | Reduce | The organisation will reduce the size of the Windows SOE footprint by configuring the settings in the next table unless the organisation has a specific requirement for these applications to be enabled.

 Universal Windows Platform Application configuration applicable to all agencies and implementation types